jeffhunt00/figma-plugin_csv-to-sticky/README.md

-# figma-plugin_csv-to-sticky
+# Figma: CSV to Sticky
-Figma Plugin: Convert a CSV to FigJam Sticky Notes
+A Figma plugin to convert a CSV to FigJam Sticky Notes.